Bookmark & Share

 Category Archives: Medication and Kidney Function

-Loperamide (also known as Imodium) is safe for patients with chronic kidney disease (CKD).
-As with all medications, you should check with his physician to make sure that loperamide does not interfere with any other medication that he is taking. … Continue reading →
+I have generally used anti-histamine medications in patients with chronic kidney disease (CKD) and found them to be safe.
+However, as with all medications, you should discuss this with your physician and make sure that they do not interfere with … Continue reading →